Work has begun on the high-end conversion and refurbishment of a spacious four-storey house on Victoria Road, Kensington, London.

 The contract was awarded to Priestley Construction following the success of phase one of the Islinghaus Apartments in Islington.

 Works to the house will include the installation of new bathrooms, improving communal family living spaces and a large kitchen area, as well as revamping the staff living quarter.
-New external windows and doors will be fitted as part of the extensive refurbishment.
+New external windows and doors will be fitted as part of the extensive conversion and refurbishment.

 Alongside feature staircases, a lift will be fitted to improve access between floors.
 Internal joinery will be remodelled throughout the property, and underfloor heating and an air conditioning system will be installed for comfort cooling or heating.